odea-project/qAlgorithms/report/report.md

 The order spaces are normaliesd to the centroid error, which serves as an estimate of the standard deviation of the assumed normal distribution This cannot be empirically determined before binning is complete.
-(@gerrit: This is due to our assumption; however, it is important to mention that the centroid error is also just an estimate for the standard deviation of the assumed normal distribution.)
+The detailed derivation of the test statistic can be found in the supporting information provided by Reuschenbach et al. (2023)[@reuschenbachQBinningDataQualityBased2023].
 This criteria is then checked for the largest order space of every bin.
 When the critical distance is surpassed, the two resulting fragments are controlled.
 If no order space is greater than the critical distance and there are more than five points in a fragment, it is turned into a new open bin.
 The limitation of five points is imposed since no peak can be fitted to smaller ones.
 Once no fragment can be subset further, the resulting bins are subset by scans.
+(@gerrit: This is due to our assumption; however, it is important to mention that the centroid error is also just an estimate for the standard deviation of the assumed normal distribution.)

 (@gerrit: here, it is not neighboring masses but the neighboring orders of the masses, so it is sorted.
 However, sorting is not mentioned at all.
 Moreover, this is based on